codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 ### Word2Vec

-The drawbacks in of BOW and TFIDF is semantic information is not stored, which means the context the word appears is not take into account.
+The drawbacks in BOW and TFIDF is semantic information is not stored, which means the context/order of a word appears in a sentence is not taken into account.